-For a state famous for exploration, we’ve only skimmed the surface of our coastal ocean waters.
-Join us, as we study these areas and learn how to best maintain Oregon’s ocean resources for generations to come.
+For a state famous for exploration, we’ve only skimmed the surface of our ocean waters.
+Join us, as we study these areas and learn how to best maintain Oregon’s nearshore ocean resources.
 There’s a lot more of Oregon to explore.

 See What’s New

-Browse our Reserves News posts to explore the latest research, activities, and discoveries happening at the reserves GO →
+Browse the Reserves News posts and explore the latest research, activities, and discoveries at the reserves GO →